ChuckAlto/about-me/README.md

 added two more questions and made sure that a total correct was given to a user at the end of the quiz. one questions had to have the potential to have multiple answers that were stored in an array. also added an ordered top ten list, and an unordered education/experience list.

+## lab 4
+Through peer coding JT and I added functions to all questions.
-## Driver: JT we done good boss !
+### Driver: JT we done good boss !
-## Navigator: Chuck I'm better than amelia earheart!
+### Navigator: Chuck I'm better than amelia earheart!